andreszlima/bookstore/README.md

   - Bootstrap layout is used
   - Books, categories, author and publishers can be added from the frontend

-## Project sections

- - Section 1: Project introduction
+## What I learned with this project

- - Section 2: Rails & MySQL setup
+ - Rails & MySQL setup
- - Section 3: Controllers & Views
+ - Controllers & Views
- - Section 4: Application layout
+ - Application layout
- - Section 5: Models & databases
+ - Models & databases
- - Section 6: Creating books
+ - Creating books
- - Section 7: Editing & deleting books
+ - Editing & deleting books
- - Section 8: Editing & deleting other resources
+ - Editing & deleting other resources

 This app can be built either on Windows or Linux workspaces.
 There are a few differences, though, as explained below: